 - 300-135 TSHOOT: Troubleshooting and Maintaining Cisco IP Networks

-High School Diploma/ GED, and completion of the CCNA Certification or equivalent level of knowledge.
+- High School Diploma/ GED, and Network+ Certification, prior completion of the CCNA course or equivalent level of knowledge.

 Upon completion of the course, students will be qualified to be a network administrator, network engineer or IT systems manager.